NicoHood/HID/Readme.md

 The more you activate the more flash is used.
 For the Uno/Mega you have a limited ram/flash size, so please try not to exceed this limit and only use the needed HID devices.
 RawHID is currently not working properly.

-Try the Basic examples for each HID device.
-They are pretty much self explaining.
+**Try the Basic examples for each HID device.
+They are pretty much self explaining.**

-The HoodLoader2 examples are to show some special cases for the 16u2.
-It shows how to remove the USB functions if needed, how to optimally use ram since its limited and some ported sketches to reprogram the main MCU or for the missing ISP function.
+**The HoodLoader2 examples are to show some special cases for the 16u2.** It shows how to remove the USB functions if needed, how to optimally use ram since its limited and some ported sketches to reprogram the main MCU or for the missing ISP function.
 Please check them out.

 ### HoodLoader1

-Try the HoodLoader1 example.
+**Try the HoodLoader1 example.
 It provides the basic Serial protocol API to send HID reports.
-You have to copy this to every sketch again.
+You have to copy this to every sketch again.**

-With HoodLoader1 you can only use baud 115200 for HID due to speed/programming reasons.
+With HoodLoader1 you can **only use baud 115200 for HID** due to speed/programming reasons.
 Use Serial.begin(115200) in every HoodLoader1 sketch.
 Its not bad anyway because its the fastest baud and you want fast HID recognition.
 You still can **fully use any other baud** for normal sketches but HID wont work.
 If you try nevertheless it will output Serial crap to the monitor.

-Keep in mind that HoodLoader1 has no flush function.
+Keep in mind that HoodLoader1 has **no flush function**.
 If the PC is reading HID too slow it can miss data, like on a Raspberry Pi.
 Add a delay to the sending function or just use the newer HoodLoader2.

 Always release buttons to not cause any erros.
 Replug USB cable to reset the values if anything went wrong.
-Keep in mind that with HoodLoader1 the 16u2 is always on, so you need to reset the HID values on every startup with a begin() of each used API.
+Keep in mind that **with HoodLoader1 the 16u2 is always on**.
+The 16u2 and its HID reports are not reset if the main MCU is reset.
+So you need to reset the HID reports on every startup with a begin() of each used API.
 On Windows every USB report will reset when you open the lock screen.
 See [deactivate HID function (Hoodloader only)](https://github.com/NicoHood/Hoodloader) how to temporary disable HID again.

-For Arduino as ISP usage (optional, Hoodloader only, has nothing to do with HID function) see [Hoodloader repository](https://github.com/NicoHood/Hoodloader).
+For **16u2 as ISP usage** (optional, Hoodloader only, has nothing to do with HID function) see [Hoodloader repository](https://github.com/NicoHood/Hoodloader).

 The sending API is no longer integrated directly in the HID Project since it is now more an extended USB-Core and this has nothing to do with it.
 Its more a legacy version to still use HoodLoader1 or to reimplement something similar with HoodLoader2 if you still want full report access for the main MCU.

-The older, full integrated HID Core can be found here.
-Keep in mind to remove all newer stuff since it may conflict (a clean arduino core would do it). https://github.com/NicoHood/HID/tree/3d8a9b40752a143141b8be4b8f744e203c80b000
+**The older, full integrated HID Core can be found here.** Keep in mind to remove all newer stuff since it may conflict (a clean arduino core would do it).
+It is not better than this solution, maybe easier to use since its just more integrated. https://github.com/NicoHood/HID/tree/3d8a9b40752a143141b8be4b8f744e203c80b000

 How it works
 ============
-For the Leonardo/Micro its just a modified version of the HID descriptor and Classes for the new devices.
+For the Leonardo/Micro + HoodLoader2 its a modified version of the HID descriptors and USB-Core.
-Its not that complicated, everything you need is in the main 4 .h/cpp files.
+This changes were made to improve the functions, add more devices and add u2 series compatibility.

+HoodLoader1 only:
 For the Uno/Mega you need a special Bootloader.
 Why?
 See [Hoodloader repository](https://github.com/NicoHood/Hoodloader).
 To sum it up: Serial information is grabbed by the "man in the middle, 16u2" and you dont have to worry to get any wrong Serial stuff via USB.
 Thatswhy you need a special baud (115200) that both sides can communicate with each other.